Commercial pilot career opportunities

 Working as a pilot

-Pilot career - What will your day-to-day look like?
+Airline pilot career - What will your day-to-day look like?

-As a pilot, you will be assisting the Captain in the operation and management of the flight.
+When you gain work experience as a pilot, you will be assisting the Captain in the operation and management of the flight.
 Your main responsibility is to ensure the safety of all passengers and crew members during the flight, but also to be attentive to the crew and keep passengers happy.

-Choosing the right pilot career path - What are the costs?
+Choosing the right pilot career path

 We understand that getting a pilot licence is a commitment, both financially and personally.
 That's why it's important to us that you find the right programme for your future career path as a pilot and that you understand the costs and funding of each pilot training course.